brenderbee/portfolio-site/README.md

 ## Technologies Used

-_This project was created in html, css, and bootstrap v3.3.7.
+_This project was created in html, css, and bootstrap v3.3.7._
+_This project links to google fonts for EB Garamond and Quicksand._

 ### License